Research Misconduct

 - All members of the University community shall cooperate with a research misconduct preliminary assessment, inquiry, or investigation, and shall provide relevant evidence in the course of research misconduct proceedings.

-- No person may retaliate in any way against complainants, witnesses, committee members, or the RIO and their staff.
-The RIO shall investigate reports of alleged or apparent retaliation and recommend appropriate actions to the DO.
+- No person may retaliate in any way against complainants, witnesses, inquiry and investigation committee members, or the RIO and their staff.
+The RIO shall investigate reports of alleged and other institutional officials must take reasonable steps to counter threatened and/or apparent actual retaliation and recommend appropriate actions toagainst any complainant who makes allegations of research misconduct in good faith and of any witnesses and committee members who cooperate in good faith with the DO research misconduct proceeding.

-- Confidentiality
+C. Confidentiality

 - All research misconduct investigations shall protect the confidentiality of all parties to the greatest extent possible.
 The RIO shall: